mcore1976/smartmetering/README.md

 The video showig this mode is here : https://youtu.be/N060LW39fkQ

-When a text message is sent to SIM card used within SIM800L module, the MCU ATTINY 2313 / ATMEGA 328P reads digital data from sensor DHT22 and sends response SMS to sender mobile.
+When a text message is sent to SIM card used within SIM800L module, the MCU ATTINY 2313 / ATMEGA 328P reads digital data from sensor DHT22 and sends response text to sender mobile.
-The ATTINY 2313 / ATMEGA 328P and SIM800L are both put into sleep mode when there is no incoming messages so the power consumption is below 4mA.
+The ATTINY 2313 / ATMEGA 328P and SIM800L are both put into sleep mode when there is no incoming messages so total power consumption is below 2mA.
 ATTINY/ATMEGA interrupt pin INT0 is connected to SIM800L pin RING/RI as a wakeup signal.
 Pin RI/RING goes low when there is incoming text message on the SIM.
+This initiate interrupt procedure on INT0 pin of MCU.
 ATTINY/ATMEGA wakes up and wakes up SIM800L module.
 That allows to conserve energy and ensures longest lifetime.

 --------------------------------------------------------------------------------------------------------------------------------